Blockstream/greenlight/docs/src/getting-started/register.md

 	let m = Mnemonic::generate_in_with(&mut rng, Language::English, 24).unwrap();
 	let phrase = m.word_iter().fold("".to_string(), |c, n| c + " " + n);

-	# Prompt user to safely store the phrase
+	// Prompt user to safely store the phrase

-	seed = m.to_seed("")[0..32]  # Only need the first 32 bytes
+	let seed = m.to_seed("")[0..32];  // Only need the first 32 bytes

-	# Store the seed on the filesystem, or secure configuration system
+	// Store the seed on the filesystem, or secure configuration system
 	```

 === "Python"